Human Trafficking in [Rwanda] [other countries]

 There were approximately six thousand street children throughout the country.
 Local authorities rounded up street children and placed them in foster homes or government-run facilities.
 The Gitagata Center housed approximately 400 children, the majority of whom were rounded up by authorities in 2003.
 The government supported a "childcare institution" in each of the 12 provinces that served as safe houses for street children, providing shelter and basic needs.

-Rwanda: Tougher Approach Needed for Street Children School
+Tougher Approach Needed for Street Children School

 School of Champions, a newly established rehabilitation and vocational training facility for former street children situated in Rwamagana, is already experiencing problems.

-Rwanda: 300 Street Kids Attend "Ingando"
+Rwanda: 300 Street Kids Attend "Ingando"]

 The Ministry of Gender and Family Promotion in the Prime Minister's Office on Wednesday picked up 330 kids from Kigali streets and enrolled them on a two-week rehabilitation solidarity camp (ingando).